 - Add the shrimp and cream.
 If the shrimp are pre-cooked, just heat the soup to a boil, then season with salt and pepper and serve.
 Simmer the soup for an additional 2-3 minutes if the shrimp is uncooked.

 Want more fabulous keto Soups & Chowders?
-Never fear, I’ve got plenty more to try.
+Never fear, I’ve got plenty more to try like this Chinese take-out classic soup.
 And, if you’d prefer something to go with this dish, check out these tasty grilled vegetables.
 If you’ve a hankering for something meatier, this sausage Parmigiana dish is always a winner, and so is this keto king ranch chicken casserole.